-Acquisition and Contracting Basics in the NISP IS123.16
+Acquisitions and Contracting Basics in the National Industrial Security Program (NISP) IS123.16

 Description: This course provides students with a high level overview of acquisitions and contracting basics, including the acquisition life cycle, security requirements and guidance, contract administration, security-related contractual documents, and the fundamental NISP roles and responsibilities.

 Course Resources: Access this course's resources

 Learning Objectives: This course is designed to enable students to:

 - Identify the phases in the acquisition life cycle

 - Identify the roles of security professionals in the DoD contracting process

 - Identify the importance of planning for security across the acquisition life cycle and during the contracting process